hushenwei2000/rvv-atg/README.md

 - "-"   : Not test/support yet
 - "P"   : Test file is correct(pass Spike), but not fully cover val_comb
 - "P P" : Test file is correct and fully cover val_comb (rd, rs may not fully cover)
-  - *Now cover over 99% coverage points is regarded as pass, remaining need fine tune
+  - *Now cover over 95% coverage points is regarded as pass, remaining need some fine tune
 - Not listed instruction are not tested yet
 ### Mask
 #### vmand, vmandnot, vmnand, vmor, vmornot, vmxnor, vmxor; vmsbf; vpopc, vfirst; vid, viota